near-ndc/gwg/README.md

-# gwg
-GWG proposals and design documents
+# GWG proposals and design documents